|School||Cardiff School of Planning and Geography|

 Part A of the module will provide the opportunity for students across all courses to attend ”Master-classes” from experts across the School of Planning and Geography in particular methods, techniques and perspectives.

-For Part B of the module, students will acquire skills that are particularly relevant to the sustainability field, on (i) how and whether to make sustainability ‘measurable’; (ii) the basic methodology for Ecological Footprinting; and (iii) the scope for using Focus Groups.
+For Part B of the module, students will acquire skills that are particularly relevant to the sustainability field, on (i) how and whether to make sustainability ‘measurable’; (ii) the basic methodology for Ecological Footprinting; (iii) the scope for using Focus Groups; and (iv) how to undertake a Documentary Analysis .
 The module is specifically designed to assist students in designing an effective MSc-level dissertation.

 Together, Parts A and B of the module give students a robust post-graduate-level understanding of the tasks involved in undertaking pure and applied research in the field of environmental policy and sustainability.